 Dan Seder 28:19

 It just takes a little bit of digging on the internet, but you can take the ticker symbol of what you own and go to any search engine, such as Google, and just type in that ticker symbol and "fact sheet."
 A fact sheet will generally give you a link either to the mutual fund company's site and a direct sourcing to that fund, or a PDF of a bunch of facts on that mutual fund.
 If you're on the company's site, there's generally a tab in the mutual fund, that particular holding, that shows everything that that fund owns as of the last quarter, so it's not always up to date.
 It doesn't necessarily mean that that's what they owned as of yesterday, but it's generally as of the most recent quarter, aAnd it's transparent.
 Those are all things that you can't necessarily see - the transactions on a daily basis or where they stand on a daily basis.
 It's certainly available information on the company's website.
 I think we could chat back and forth and ask each other more questions, but just in the interest of time, we've always tried to keep this to 30 minutes.
 I don't see any more questions in the chat box.
 Matt, Robert, should we call it a wrap?

 Robert Steinberg 29:43

 Sure.
-Yeah, I really appreciate everybody joining us and, and like I said, like Matt highlighted, we do certain webinars that are more educational in content such as this one, and then we do others that are much more time-sensitive market information.
-So, this one was on the educational side of things… Thank you for participating.
+I really appreciate everybody joining us, and as Matt highlighted, we do certain webinars that are more educational in content such as this one, and then we do others that are much more time-sensitive market information.
+This one was on the educational side of things… Thank you for participating.